sean-oneal/BTIWA/README.md

 ###Tasks
 Go to [Twitter for Developers](https://dev.twitter.com/) and follow the instructions to build a new app.

 Use the .sample-env file to guide you as you create a '.env' file.
 Place all credentials inside.
+The TWITTER_BEARER_TOKEN will be automatically generated in the server when the two variables TWITTER_ACCESS_TOKEN_KEY and TWITTER_ACCESS_TOKEN_SECRET are concatenated with a colon, ":".
+An example is provided in .sample-env.

 A default 'xbox' stream is tracked.
 To change the tracked stream, go to line 48 in  '/server/server.js'.